wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/B/Blight.md

 **Duration:** Instantaneous

 Necrotic energies deal `8d8` necrotic damage to the target.
+The target must make a Constitution saving throw.
+The target takes 8d8 necrotic damage on a failed save, or half as much damage on a successful one.
 Undead and constructs are immune to this spell.

 A plant creature or magical plant has disadvantage on its saving throw and takes the maximum damage possible from this spell.